Russell's viper

-Russell's viper (Daboia russelii), is a venomous snake in the family Viperidae native to the Indian subcontinent and one of the big four snakes in India.
-It was described in 1797 by George Shaw and Frederick Polydore Nodder, and named after Patrick Russell, who wrote about it in his 1796 work An account of Indian serpents, collected on the coast of Coromandel.
+Russell's viper (Daboia russelii) is a species of highly venomous snake in the family Viperidae.
+The species is native to South Asia.
+It was described in 1797 by George Shaw and Frederick Polydore Nodder.
+It is named after Patrick Russell.
+Known for its extremely painful bite, it is considered one of the most dangerous big four snakes in India.

 Taxonomy

-English naturalist George Shaw—with illustrator Frederick Polydore Nodder—in The Naturalist's Miscellany: Or, Coloured Figures Of Natural Objects; Drawn and Described Immediately From Nature formally described the species in 1797 as Coluber russelii, from a specimen presented to the British Museum by Scottish herpetologist Patrick Russell.
-Russell had written of the species in his 1796 work An account of Indian serpents, collected on the coast of Coromandel, confirming its highly venomous nature by experimenting on chickens and dogs.
+Coluber russelii was the name proposed by George Shaw who described the species in 1797 based on a specimen presented to the British Museum by Patrick Russell.
+Russell described the species in 1796 and confirmed its highly venomous nature by experimenting on chickens and dogs.
 He added the native people called it katuka retula poda.

-Analysis of morphological and mitochondrial DNA data shows that the eastern subspecies of D. russelii should be considered a separate species, Daboia siamensis.
+Analysis of morphological and mitochondrial DNA data shows that the eastern subspecies of Russell's viper should be considered a separate species, Daboia siamensis.

-A number of other subspecies may be encountered in literature, including:
+A number of other subspecies may be encountered in literature. including: